 Crazy Vegan Kitchen

-Learn to make this chocolate granola in 4 easy steps.
-It filling, crunchy, chocolaty, and packed with nutrients perfect to energize you at the start of your day.
+Learn to make this chocolate granola in a few easy steps.
+It's filling, crunchy, chocolaty, and packed with nutrients, perfect to energize you at the start of your day!

 5 from 2 votes